Ovakoma/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-Loops, Conditions and Parsing in bash script
+Loops, Conditions and Parsing in Bash Script